cupid25/LordsBot/README.md

 # LordsBot
 A Bot program for a game called Lords Mobile.
+Lords Mobile is a massive multiplayer real time strategy war game.

 NOTES:
 The current bot is made for a game called Lords Mobile, it is a Android app game.
-The bot requires the installation of NoxPlayer a Android operating system emulator, that allows you to run Android apps on your PC.
+The bot requires the installation of NoxPlayer a Android operating system emulator, which will allow you to run Android apps on your PC.

 Extra Notes: